Search By Vehicle

 Connecting tire nozzle fitting to tire (Pro Kits)

-Push metal tire nozzle onto tire valve and twist about 1/4 turn to seal
+Squeeze tire nozzle lever, push tire nozzle onto tire valve, release lever, and twist nozzle about 1/4 turn to seal

 Setting working pressure

-Always start with 0 psi and slowly increase.
-Stop every 5-6 psi and check for leaks.
+Always start with 0 psi and slowly increase pressure.

 Storing pressure bottle